BitCannaGlobal/testnet-bcna-cosmos/instructions/bitcanna-dev-1/README.md

-# PRE-SWAP Devnet: Setup up your validator and join *bitcanna-dev-1*
+# Devnet-1: Setup up your validator and join *bitcanna-dev-1*
-> IMPORTANT NOTE: If you participated in the previous BitCanna testnets, you must go to the end of the document to find specific instructions to join the pre-swap test chain.
+> IMPORTANT NOTE: If you participated in the previous BitCanna testnets delete the bitcanna folder and start a new fresh installation:
+> `rm ~/.bcna`

 **bcnad** is a blockchain application built using Cosmos SDK v.0.44.2 and Tendermint v.0.34.13.